-- A truststore will need to be created for trusted certificates, such as those used by the remote AD server or from certificate authorities that are used to verify other identities
+- A truststore will need to be created for trusted certificates, such as those used by the remote AD server or those from certificate authorities that are used to verify other identities.

 - Import the trusted public key into the truststore with this command:

 %AGILIANCE_HOME%\java\bin\keytool -import -v -trustcacerts -alias CAcert -file \path\to\ca_cert.cer keystore \path\to\truststore.jks

 - Open the Windows Registry by running regedit.
 Locate the following registry key:

 HKEY_LOCAL_MACHINE\SOFTWARE\Apache Software Foundation\Procrun 2.0\Tomcat8\Parameters\Java 64-bit installation: HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Apache Software

 - Add the following entries to the Options value: